 In 2018 I was appointed as Artistic Co-Director of Newcastle based Company Fertile Ground.
-This spring, together with Renaud Wiser we are embarking on our first Company programme which includes live music, international collaborations and a new film commission by a guest choreographer.
+In spring 2019, together with Renaud Wiser we embarked on our first Company programme which includes live music, international collaborations and a new film commission by a guest choreographer.

 I am delighted to announce another exciting collaboration this spring, working as Artistic Co-Director of Dance Journeys with English National Ballet https://www.ballet.org.uk/project/dance-journeys/